P.O. Box 277

 Focus area/description: The American Civil Liberties Union of Vermont is dedicated to the defense of individual rights guaranteed by the Constitution and the Bill of Rights as well as the Vermont Constitution.
 The ACLU of Vermont is generally not a resource for handling individual convictions or problems, unless related to constitutional rights violations.
 The national ACLU operates a number of specific projects, including the National Prison Project and the Criminal Law Reform Project.
 The ACLU of Vermont is able to look at complaints from prisoners in Vermont only.

 Each complaint is reviewed by staff to see whether it constitutes a civil liberties problem with which the ACLU-VT may be able to help.
 If the ACLU of Vermont is able to offer you assistance, the ACLU will contact you to gather more information about your situation.
-Because of its small size and large volume of complaints it receives, it could take months to let you know the ACLU's initial decision.
+Because of its small size and large volume of complaints it receives, the ACLU of Vermont is not able to respond to every request.

 National Lawyers Guild